imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 For geth ththis is between `4e-6` and `1.5e-4`.
 But note that high values are attained for 0 length programs.
 These are not 0 length in fact, but very short.
 For other programs the ratios significantly drop.
-So computations are executed almost entirely in caches, also for these programs, regardless the the fact ratios rised compering to marginal programs.
+So computations are executed almost entirely in caches, also for these programs, regardless of the fact ratios rised compering to marginal programs.

 <img src="./gas_cost_estimator_doc_assets/evmone_perf_validation_total_effectiveness.png" width="425"/> <img src="./gas_cost_estimator_doc_assets/geth_perf_validation_total_effectiveness.png" width="425"/>